Get your free and exclusive +30-page Authentication Analytics Whitepaper

 This confirmation solidifies the divergent strategies in the browser market.
 While Chrome builds on the flexible OpenID4VP transport layer, Apple is leveraging its deep investment in the ISO mdoc ecosystem to provide a highly integrated and secure, albeit less flexible, solution tailored to official identity documents.

 6.3.
-Mozilla Firefox: Negative Stance#
+Mozilla Firefox: From Negative Stance to Active Implementation#

 Key concerns raised by Mozilla include: